upaternostro/ansible-role-tomcat-multi/README.md

 ## Support

 If you have any question, do not hesitate and drop me a line.
-If you found a bug, or have a feature request, you can [fill an issue](https://github.com/KAMI911/ansible-role-tomcat/issues).
+If you found a bug, or have a feature request, you can [fill an issue](https://github.com/KAMI911/ansible-role-tomcat-multi/issues).

 ## Contributing

-There are many ways to contribute to ansible-role-tomcat -- whether it be sending patches, testing, reporting bugs, or reviewing and updating the documentation.
+There are many ways to contribute to ansible-role-tomcat-multi -- whether it be sending patches, testing, reporting bugs, or reviewing and updating the documentation.
 Every contribution is appreciated!